 When we close the Old Testament and begin in Matthew nothing seems to be the same.
 The religious order of the day was the Pharisees, Sadducees, and Herodians of which no mention was made in the Old Testament.
 Rome was in power and the Jews were under a vice king, Herod the Great, which was an Edomite, a descendant of Esau.

 Malachi, whose name means "The messenger", was contemporary with Ezra and Nehemiah.
-By Malachi, Ezra and Nehemiah's writings we know the temple was restored and the ritual sacrifices had begun again.
+By Malachi, Ezra, and Nehemiah's writings we know the temple was restored and the ritual sacrifices had begun again.

-From this point on, we must rely on the writings of the historian Josephus and the writing of the Maccabees.
+From this point on, we must rely on the writings of the historian Josephus and the writings of the Maccabees.
 In this study we will also look to the book "The Four Hundred Silent Years" by H.A.
 Ironside, printed around 1914.

 At the close of the Old Testament Israel was still under the rule of the priesthood.
 At this time in history the priesthood had become compromised with the things of the world, much like the church system has become in our day.